DANC G230: Choreography 1

 Out-of-class Assignments

-View live and videotaped performances.
+View live and recorded performances as assigned.

 Demonstration of Critical Thinking